Tuesday, March 22, 2022

 One last tip for today, which I admit is slightly less punk, though more closely related to maintaining decent instruments: if you want to clean up the fretboard, use 0000 grade steel wool (I'm pretty sure that's the "softest" that you can get).
 Once you've scuffed up the whole fretboard, wipe it down with a damp towel, but then dry it immediately afterward.

 Always remember that one of the worst things for a guitar is for there to be any absorbable water on the fretboard, as this will warp it, rendering the instrument utterly useless.
-Second to this, as alluded to earlier, is to let it fall into the hands of someone who intends to use this instrument for evil purposes, like Jimmy Buffett songs.
+Second to this is to let it fall into the hands of someone who intends to use this instrument for evil purposes, like Jimmy Buffett songs or fucking Hotel California.

 When it's completely dry, rub it down with some lemon oil.
 Wipe away any excess.
 It might even look like brand new when you're done.
 You'd be amazed.
 Granted, like I said, I don't know how punk rock it is to have a clean, new-looking instrument, but personally, this is something I do to my guitars about once a year or so.
 It probably helps to take off any remaining residue from the WD-40, too.